- Publications and resources

 - reintroduction of the requirement for first aid kits in Part 135 aircraft, although the kit need not be an approved type.

-The draft regulation to be updated prior to public consultation which is planned for mid 2018.
-The schedule to make the rules will be confirmed following consultation but the target is Dec 2018.
-Part 135 will be made together with Parts 91, 119, 121, 133 and 138.
+Public consultation on Part 135, along with Part 119 – certification and management, is open until 2 September 2018.
+The schedule to make the rules will be confirmed following consultation but the target is December 2018.
+Part 135 will be made together with Parts 119, 121 and 133.

 Part 135 history